dfletch12/Github.md/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dfletch12&layout=compact)](https://github.com/dfletch12)

 ## About Me
 My name is Dalton.
 I've been learning to code since fall of 2022.
-Im excited about my progress and how far I've already come in my journey.
-I'm looking forward to learning more skills, mastering the ones i have and meeting people to help me on my journey.
+Im currenty a software engineer at Recovery Club America.
+Always happy to meet new people that can help me grow on my coding journey.